coderefinery/documentation/_episodes/06-gh-pages.md

 ## Where you might want to go from here

-- Plain HTML often leads to code repetition and does not allow modular development of website sources.
 - There are many web frameworks available.
 - **Static site generators** allow modular websites and play well with GitHub/GitLab/Bitbucket Pages which serve static sites:
   - [Jekyll](https://jekyllrb.com)